Photo Credit: Adamson Imagery LLC

 Nathan Snyder Biography

 Nathan is equally at home on the concert stage, singing the tenor solos in Carmina Burana, Mozart’s Requiem, Bruckner’s Te Deum, and Stravinsky’s In Memoriam Dylan Thomas, just to name a few.
-He recently sang the part of the archangel Uriel in Haydn's Creation with the Laramie Choral and Mozart’s Requiem with the University of Wyoming.
+He recently sang the part of the archangel Uriel in Haydn's Creation with the Laramie Choral and Mozart’s Requiem with the University of Wyoming and will be making his Carnegie Hall Debut singing the Tenor Solo in the World Premier of Mark Hayes’ Psalmos in April 2026.

 Nathan has also achieved high praise for his work in musical theatre, most recently in Loveland Opera Theatre’s production of Brigadoon, where Marlow’s Musings said “Nathan Snyder’s vocals in the role of Tommy Albright are Magnificent!
 His “Almost Like Being in Love,” is worth the price of admission all on its own!!!"
 Nathan has performed, in concert, the role of Billy Early in No No Nannette and in Loveland Opera Theatre’s Rodgers and Hammerstein Jubilee.